 At no time will anyone prop exterior doors open to university residences.
 Exceptions to this are on move-in day in August, and move-out at year end, and then only during the daylight hours.
 Students may leave their bedroom door open while they are in the room, but may not leave the door propped while unattended, and it is recommended that doors be locked when leaving the room.
+The university is not responsible for the student's belongings if the doors or left unlocked or propped open.
 Tampering with any lock, latch, door frame, hinges, or any other part of the doors as to render them unable to close and latch, is strictly prohibited.
 Because such tampering places students at risk, any living area with a door propped open or other signs of tampering by the residents may be referred to the Student Conduct Process.